 By Rep. Larry Lockman

-Rep. Larry Lockman (R-Amherst) is serving his third term in the Maine House of Representatives.
-He serves on the Labor, Commerce, Research and Economic Development Committee.
-He is co-founder and president of the conservative nonprofit Maine First Project.
-He may be reached at [email protected]
+Rep. Lawrence Lockman (R-Amherst) is serving his second term in the Maine House of Representatives (District 137).
+He is the ranking Republican on the Labor, Commerce, Research & Economic Development Committee.
+He may be reached at [email protected].